UWEnrollmentManagement/Person/README.md

 UWDOEM/Person
 =============

-Smoothly poll the university's Person Web Service and Student Web Service to aggregate data on a given affiliate, using X.509 certificate authentication.
+Smoothly poll the University of Washington's Person Web Service and Student Web Service to aggregate data on a given affiliate, using X.509 certificate authentication.

 For example: